Minnesota Felony DWI Lawyers > Thomas C Gallagher

 Issues in Minnesota Felony DWI Defense

-Most arrested on suspicion of DUI are aware of the court date in the criminal case, but are not aware that the Minnesotadrivers license revocation must be challenged in 30 days or less by service and filing in court, a Petition for Judicial Review.
+Most arrested on suspicion of DUI are aware of the court date in the criminal case, but are not aware that the Minnesota drivers license revocation must be challenged in 30 days or less by service and filing in court, a Petition for Judicial Review.
 A Minnesota DWI Plate Impoundment must be challenged within 30 days also.
 DWI Vehicle Forfeitures are normally administrative and must be challenged within 60 days as specified in the statute.
-The Minnesota Supreme Court has ruled that these deadlines are jurisdcitional (no exceptions).
+The Minnesota Supreme Court has ruled that these deadlines are jurisdictional (no exceptions).
 Therefore, a person arrested for DWI should seek legal counsel from a good Minnesota DWI lawyer right away.
-(Do not wait until the court date in the Minnesota Felony DWI criminal case appraoches to do so!)
+(Do not wait until the court date in the Minnesota Felony DWI criminal case approaches to do so.)

-Free Office Consultation If you are charged with a Minnesota Felony DWI and-or related license revocation or vehicle forfeiture, and would like to set up a free half-hour office consultation, call Thomas C Gallagher at 612-333-1500, or email: firstname.lastname@example.org .
+If you are charged with a Minnesota Felony DWI and-or related license revocation or vehicle forfeiture, and would like to set up a free half-hour office consultation, call Thomas C Gallagher at 612-333-1500.